 The early days

 Burial gifts can give us some information about the earliest Roman soldiers, the men who fought for Rome’s kings.
-From these gifts, Belgian archaeologist Bernard van Daele has deduced that these soldiers were heavily influenced by the Etruscan civilisation, and perhaps even by the so-called Villanovan culture, the first Iron Age culture of Italy that preceded it.
+From these gifts, Belgian archaeologist Bernard van Daele has deduced that these soldiers were heavily influenced by the Etruscan civilisation, and more specifically by the so-called Villanovan culture, the first Iron Age culture of Italy that preceded it or can be considered the earliest Etruscan phase.
 Roman warriors fought with spears, javelins, swords, axes and daggers.
 Swords were usually of the antenna type, which means that they had long (around 70 cm), yet very narrow blades.
+Swords with a shorter blade (ca. 44 cm) have also been found.
 Wooden shields, both round and oval, were used, but the early Roman soldiers appear to have worn little armour.
 If they did, they usually donned bronze breastplates known as the pectorale or cardiophylax (“heart-protector”).
 The richest citizens could also afford round or pointed helmets.

 Most of the material found appears to be Etruscan in origin.
-The names of the three Roman tribes (tribus) that are mentioned in Livius 1.13 – Ramnes, Tities and Luceres – are probably also Etruscan.
+The names of the three Roman tribes (tribus) that are mentioned in Livius 1.13 – Ramnes, Titienses and Luceres – are possibly also Etruscan (or so Varro thought).
 The Etruscan heartland was in present-day Tuscany, which is named after them.
 The Estruscans had expanded their territories to the north, into the fertile Po Valley, where they clashed with Celts and Ligurians, and to the south, where they came into conflict with Italian tribes and the Greek colonists of Magna Graecia.
 Rome was at the most a local power at that time.
 It was subjugated and ruled by Etruscan kings – or perhaps rather: warlords – from the late seventh to the late sixth century.

 It is not clear when the hoplite style of warfare was introduced in ancient Rome, but the introduction of the hoplite and the phalanx are traditionally attributed to the military reforms of king Servius Tullius (578-534 BCE), who is often equated with the Etruscan warlord Mastarna.
 Of the five classes of Roman citizens he is said to have created, only the first class, the wealthiest citizens, fought as hoplites.
 They were completely equipped in the Greek style, with a long thrusting spear, a sword, a bronze or linen cuirass, bronze greaves, a helmet and a large, round shield known as the clipeus.
 The hoplites were supported by centuries of lightly armoured spearmen, light infantry, skirmishers and slingers.
 These were recruited from the classes II to V, while the Roman elite provided the cavalry (equites).